Heart Palpitations: Frequently Asked Questions

-- The same types of recommendations apply to children and in the vast majority of children, complaints of skipped beats are benign and do not require evaluation.
-As in adults, it's the severity of the symptoms that makes all the difference.
-If a child simply notices an occasional skipped beat and is otherwise healthy and keeps up with their friends on the schoolyard, it's unlikely that anything serious is going on.
+- The same types of recommendations apply to children and in the vast majority of children, the causes of skipped beats are usually benign and do not require treatment.
+They should not be ignored, however, as electrical or structural abnormalities of the heart need to be ruled out.
+If a child simply notices an occasional skipped beat and is otherwise healthy and keeps up with their friends on the playground, it's unlikely that anything serious is going on.
 On the other hand, if they are complaining of chest pain, significant shortness of breath, lightheadedness, or fainting spells, then that is another matter.
-Their physician should see children with those types of complaints, and some of them will need to be seen by a pediatric cardiologist.
+Nonetheless, their pediatrician should see children with these types of complaints, and some of them will need to be seen by a pediatric cardiologist.

 - What do people mean by sudden death?

 - Sudden death is used to describe a situation in which a patient loses cardiac function and essentially will die within minutes if assistance is not provided.
 By assistance, I mean cardiopulmonary resuscitation (CPR) and frequently, electrical cardioversion to restore the heart rhythm to normal.
-Obviously, in those patients where these efforts are successful, they have not actually died, and these patients require extensive evaluation to determine the cause of cardiac arrest and to prevent it from occurring in the future.
+Obviously, patients where these efforts are successful will require extensive evaluation to determine the cause of cardiac arrest and to prevent it from occurring in the future.
 The internal defibrillator devices that have become commonplace in the care of these types of patients have proven to be very effective in preventing death from heart arrhythmias in patients who have already had one or more episode of attempted sudden death.